osmocom/osmo-el2tpd/README.md

 assistance from Ericsson, merely by observing protocol traces between the SIU 02 and whatever is the Ericsson-provided server side implementation next to the BSC.

+Warning: The code currently hard-codes 172.30.42.3 as the IP address of the host running L2TPD.
+Making this configurable is likely the first thing you need to do before using it...